bumbu/svg-pan-zoom/README.md

 svg-pan-zoom library
 ==========================

-Drop-in pan/zoom solution for SVGs in HTML.

-Capabilities:
-  * Adds events listeners for mouse scroll, double-click and drag
+Simple pan/zoom solution for SVGs in HTML.
+It adds events listeners for mouse scroll, double-click and drag, plus it optionally offers:
-  * Optional JavaScript API for control of pan and zoom behavior
+  * JavaScript API for control of pan and zoom behavior
-  * Optional on-screen zoom controls
+  * On-screen zoom controls

-Benefits
- * Cross-browser
- * Works with inline SVGs as well as SVGs in HTML 'object' or 'embed' elements
+It works cross-browser and supports both inline SVGs and SVGs in HTML 'object' or 'embed' elements.

 Demos
 -----